A property manager needs:

-Short courses in Property Management Registration and Property Managers Registration are offered at State Training Providers and other registered training organisations throughout Western Australia.
+Short courses in Property Management Registration and Property Managers Registration are offered at TAFE Colleges and other registered training organisations throughout Western Australia.

 You can also complete a traineeship.
 The property manager traineeship usually takes 24 months to complete.

 To work as a property manager in Western Australia, you must register with the Department of Commerce as a real estate and business sales representative.
 To register, you must be over 18 years of age and provide proof of completion of a property management registration course.
 You will also need to obtain a National Police Clearance.
 Contact the Department of Commerce for more information.

 Apprenticeships and traineeships